Social PolicyFind a programme

 The Norah Fry Research Centre is a leading international centre specialising in research with and for disabled adults, children and their families.
 The centre is known for its work to include people with learning disabilities in the research process, as well as the development of accessible, easy-to-understand information and the dissemination of research findings in multiple formats to different audiences.

 Studying social policy equips students with a wide range of knowledge and skills across various interests and fields.
-As a result, studying social policy and developing skills in analysis and research is relevant to vocational or non-vocational work in many different settings and topic areas.
+As a result, studying social policy and developing skills in analysis and research is relevant to vocational or non-vocational work in many different settings and subject areas.

 Previous University of Bristol social policy students have gone on to work in higher education, policy-related fields, local government, other public sector bodies and third sector organisations.
 Careers have included those related to health and welfare, community work, the criminal justice system, higher education, management and consultancy.